 Entering and exiting the shower, or getting on and off a toilet seat, can be challenging.
 If you have balance and coordination issues, install grab bars around the shower, toilet and vanity.
 Grab bars in your ADA bathroom will give you something to hold onto.
 Better yet, ask your contractor to install decorative towel bars that double as grab bars!

 Minus the vanity top, the standard height for a bathroom vanity is 31.5 inches.
 Raising your vanity top by a few inches will keep you from having to hunch over while using the sink and faucet.
 Wheelchair-accessible bathroom vanities should be less than 34 inches high.
 It should also have plenty of open space underneath.
 When choosing a vanity height, consider a comfortable height, even if your needs change.

 Comfort Height Toilet or Bidet Toilet

 Most standard toilets are less than 17 inches tall.
 This makes them uncomfortable or even dangerous for older users.
 A comfort-height toilet or bidet is 17 to 19 inches high, making it much easier to use.
 If placing less strain on your knees and back is important, consider adding a comfort-height toilet to your bathroom remodel.

 Smooth floor tiles and moisture are a dangerous combination in the shower.
-Help prevent falls by placing slip-resistant textured tile flooring in your shower.
+Prevent falls by placing slip-resistant textured tile flooring in your shower.
 Smaller textured tiles with more grout lines provide better slip-resistance than large tiles.
-Also, stunning porcelain tiles with a textured appearance creates a relaxing, spa-like atmosphere.
+Also, stunning porcelain tile with a textured appearance creates a relaxing, spa-like atmosphere.
 Porcelain is one of the easiest materials to clean and lasts a lifetime.

 Start Your Aging-in-Place Bathroom Remodel